 The ultimate three-week holiday in Indonesia

-Comprising more than 1,500 tropical islands, which are home to breathtaking beaches and some of the world’s best hotels, Indonesia is an amazing destination to explore.
+Comprising thousands of tropical islands, which are home to breathtaking beaches and some of the world’s best hotels, Indonesia is an amazing destination to explore.
 Our trips are all totally tailor-made and meticulously designed to perfectly suit each and every client; but in order to give you an idea of what we can create, below we have described a three-week journey that takes in some of the country’s highlights – from the temples of Borobudur in Central Java to a private yacht charter in Komodo National Park – and includes cazenove+loyd touches throughout.

 Days 1-5: Amankila, Bali